qucontrol/krotov/README.rst

 `Jupyter notebook`_, start with::

     import krotov
+    import qutip

 Then,

-* define the necessary quantum operators and states using `QuTiP`_.
+1. define the necessary quantum operators and states using `QuTiP`_.
-* create a list of objectives, as instances of
+2. create a list of objectives, as instances of
-  |krotov.Objective|_
+   |krotov.Objective|_.
-* call |krotov.optimize_pulses|_ to perform an optimization of an arbitrary number of control fields over all the objectives.
+3. call |krotov.optimize_pulses|_ to perform an optimization of an arbitrary number of control fields over all the objectives.

 .. |krotov.Objective| replace:: ``krotov.Objective``
 .. _krotov.Objective: https://krotov.readthedocs.io/en/stable/API/krotov.objectives.html#krotov.objectives.Objective